Douglas College > Student Services > Financial > Financial Aid > Scholarships > Science and Technology scholarships

 Dr. Gordon L. Diewert (pronounced Deewert) Scholarship

 This scholarship was established by Susan Diewert Kwong and Peter Kwong in memory of Susan’s late husband, Dr. Gordon L. Diewert, who was tragically killed, at the age of 30, when an impaired driver collided with his vehicle on April 28, 1981.
 Susan worked at Douglas College from 1970 to 1973.
 The purpose of this fund was to provide an entrance scholarship to new Douglas College students who demonstrated both academic excellence and a commitment to the fight against drunk driving through volunteer work with their high school's Dry Grad ceremony.
-In 2017, the criteria was amended to include any student enrolled in the Sport Science Diploma or Physical Education & Coaching Degree program, or as a Student Athlete in any program, who have volunteer or work experience, either in their community or at the College, focused on the prevention of alcohol abuse and/or drinking and driving.
+In 2017, the criteria was amended to include any student enrolled in the Sport Science Diploma or Physical Education & Coaching Degree program, or as a Student Athlete in any program.
+Preference is given to students who have volunteer or work experience, either in their community or at the College, that advocates against driving while under the influence of drugs and/or alcohol.
 Download the application form.

 Julia Ascough Scholarship

 This monetary award is given to a student or students who demonstrate a high level of academic achievement and practical experience in sport science and athletics.
 The scholarship will be awarded to a student who has completed a minimum of 30 credits at Douglas College, is in the Sport Science Diploma or Bachelor of Physical Education and Coaching, has a GPA of 3.5 or higher, and demonstrates a high level of participation in the community and in Douglas College sport/recreation activities.
 Download the application form.

 Mary and Tony Frick Memorial Scholarship